intrepidusgroup/imdmtools/README.md

 Some sticking points that folks may run into:
 * Modify "scripts/server.cnf" to have your server's IP address in place of <SERVER_IP>.
 * Be careful to follow the prompts for each step of make_certs.sh, you do need to put things for common name when asked.
-* I just updated make_certs.sh to to grab the Apple certs needed directly (Requires curl), it looks like they were missing from the repo (0 length).